 Today is the day for acclimatize.
 Make yourself physically and mentally fit for the further journey that will help you for the trekking.
 Guide shall provide training on peak climbing techniques and the proper ways of using climbing gears such as the ice axe, climbing boots and crampons, harness, ascender, etc. In evening if you want explore the surroundings of Namche or take a book and rest in hotel.
 Overnight in Namche.

-The route from Namche to Tengboche is unbelievably beautiful – the Dudh Kosi is far below and Thamserku, Kantega, Ama Dablam, Lhotse, and Everest rise in the front.
-This lovely walk is full of woods, rhododendron forests, mani walls, chorten (stupas), and suspension bridges across the river
+The route from Namche to Tengboche is unbelievably beautiful – the Dudh Koshi is far below and Thamserku, Kantega, Ama Dablam, Lhotse, and Everest rise in the front.
+This lovely walk is full of woods, rhododendron forests, mani walls, chorten (stupas), and suspension bridges across the river.

-After breakfast visit the beautiful Tenboche Monastery.
+After breakfast visit the beautiful Tengboche Monastery.
 Hear the story of Yeti from Lama and if possible see the praying.
 After this descend to a lodge in Dingbuche.
-After lunch trek to Dinboche.
+After lunch trek to Dingboche.
 The trek is very beautiful.
 It is one of the most beautiful valley walks in the earth.

 Today after hot breakfast you trek back down the trail to the bridge at Pangboche and cross the Dudh Kosi before climbing up the far side of the river and following the trail and ridgeline up to the base camp.
 Base camp is located in an idyllic spot from which the majority of the route is visible.
 At an altitude of about 4600m (15,000ft), it provides a comfortable escape from the rigors of the climb.
 Our porters deposit their loads and leave here for the next three weeks.
 Overnight at tented camp.